MichaelCurrin/learn-to-code/learn-bash/tutorials/git/mergeRepos.md

     * 379a6bd Initial commit # newRepoA
     ```

-7. Continue working in newRepo
+8. Continue working in newRepo

     In newRepo you can continue to update files, do commits and push.

+    You will probably want to combine the README.md, LICENCE and .gitignore files from the subdirectories into single files for the new repo.

     ```bash
     $ git push -u origin master
     ```

-    Delete the old repos on Github and on your machine, if you are sure you don't need them anymore.
+9. Optionally delete the local and remote copies of your old repos which are no longer needed.